Chris Adcock: Career

 At the 2008 Thomas Cup Chris Adcock made his debut at a major senior international tournament where he played one match in the group stage.
 He would continue to represent England at the 2009 Sudirman Cup where the team played sixth.
 His world championships debut came at the 2010 BWF World Championships where he entered Mixed doubles with Gabrielle White, but lost in the first round.
 He later switched Mixed Doubles partners to compete with Scottish player Imogen Bankier.
 They had a Cinderella run at the 2011 London Worlds where they defeated three seeded pairs before losing in the final.
 Chris Adcock also competes in Men's Doubles, currently pairing with fellow Englishmen Andrew Ellis.
 Although they qualified for the Olympics, they had a disappointing performance and lost in the first round.

 In October 2012, the pair announced their decision to split, with Bankier stating her intention to return to Badminton Scotland and form a Scottish partnership.
 Subsequently, Adcock reignited his mixed doubles partnership with White, whom he later married.
 They later won the BWF Super Series Masters Finals in 2015, and become the first British players to do so.

 Adcock competed in the 2014 Commonwealth Games, winning gold in the mixed doubles alongside his wife.
 In 2015, he became the champion at the Dubai World Superseries Finals in mixed doubles event.
 In 2016, he competed at the Summer Olympics in the mixed doubles event, but did not advance to the knockout stage.

 In October 2016, the Adcocks were the semifinalist at the Denmark Open, but they lost to home duo Joachim Fischer Nielsen and Christinna Pedersen in the straight games.
 The Adcocks then reaching the final at the Grand Prix Gold tournament at the 2016 Bitburger Open, defeated by the Chinese pair Zheng Siwei and Chen Qingchen with the score 16–21, 21–23.
 At the end of 2016 BWF Season, the Adcocks were qualified to compete at the Dubai World Superseries Finals.
 They advanced to the final round after placed second in the group stage, won a semifinal match against Praveen Jordan and Debby Susanto of Indonesia in three games, but they lost again to Chinese paired Zheng and Cheng.

 In 2017, the Adcocks won the gold medal at the European Championships in Denmark defeating Joachim Fischer Nielsen and Christinna Pedersen in the final.
 They also clinched the bronze medal at the BWF World Championships in Glasgow.
 In 2018, he competed at the Commonwealth Games in Gold Coast, and defend the mixed doubles gold with his wife, also claimed the mixed team bronze.

 In 2019, he qualified to represent Great Britain at the 2019 European Games, played in the mixed doubles with his wife.
 Competed as the top seeds the duo advance to the final stage, they were defeated by their compatriot Marcus Ellis and Lauren Smith in straight games 14–21, 9–21, and settle for a silver medal.
+Badminton England reported his retirement on 27 May 2021.
+The 2020 Denmark Open was his last tournament.